Prenthes/GSManager/README.md

 This projet is a personnal school project.
 The goal is to find the best way to deploy a Steam Server with some games on it.

+## Usage

+* Simply launch arma3.py to autoinstall and start arma3server

-## CHANGELOG CURRENT 0.2
+## CHANGELOG CURRENT 0.3

+*   V0.3 : Script now install and launch the arma3server
 *   V0.2 : Now working with Py-SteamCMD-Wrapper / Implementing steamCMD / making test on dir management with python / addind list of game + steam ID for further experiments
 *   V0.1 : Pseudo Script writted & testing github fonction

-## Usage

-* to be documented

 ## License